stut/syncer/README.md

 * v7: Changed the health endpoint to `/health` instead of `/`.
 * v8: Added support for cloning a tag and https git source URLs.
+* v9: Modified Dockerfile to copy root certificates from the build container.